 However, M1 students are not allowed to do the following:

-- They cannot work full-time out of campus
+- Work full-time out of campus.

-- They cannot complete their programs as part-time students
+- Complete their programs as part-time students.

 There are also considerable differences between F-1 and M1 visas.
 F-1 visas allow students to enroll in academic and degree bearing education, such as a Bachelor’s or a Master’s Degree.
 They also give the freedom to students to transfer to any school at any time as well as work on practical training outside of campus.
 Students with an F-1 visa can also enroll in language courses, while M1 students cannot.

 What are the requirements for the M1 Visa?

 Not everyone can apply and be eligible for the M1 visa to get a vocational degree.
 To be allowed to apply for an M1 visa and to qualify for it, these conditions need to be met.

 M1 students have to be accepted at an SEVP institution